wf-human-variation documentation

 • Memory = 32GB

 Approximate run time: Variable depending on whether it is targeted sequencing or whole genome sequencing, as well as coverage and the individual analyses requested.
-For instance, a 90X human sample run (options: --snp --sv --mod --str --cnv --phased --sex male) takes less than 8h with recommended resources.
+For instance, a 90X human sample run (options: --snp --sv --mod --str --cnv --phased --sex XY) takes less than 8h with recommended resources.

 ARM processor support: False